Pre-Writing Activities For Toddlers

 Hang baby clothes on a clothesline and make your child pin the clothes to it.
 Opening and fixing clothespins gives strength and flexibility to the fingers.

-Note: Exercise caution when your child is using the scissors, beads, tweezers and tongs.
+Note: Exercise caution when your child is using the scissors, beads, tweezers, tongs and clothespins.

 More For You